 In my practice as a psychotherapist, I’ve observed a remarkable pattern in the lives of people who are striving for a life filled with healthy intimacy.
-This pattern is marked by three distinct stages, some of which may feel surprising or bewildering.
+As I describe in my book Deeper Dating, this pattern is marked by three distinct stages, some of which may feel surprising or bewildering.
 All three stages are marks of real progress, yet few of us are taught to prepare for them or to negotiate their challenges.
 I invite you to consider which stages relate to your own intimacy journey.

 Please remember that these stages are not ironclad.
 We may occupy a few stages at once, or go back and forth between stages.
 This process of relationship growth may occur in our romantic life, our family life or our friendships—or in all of these categories at once.